Some frequently asked questions (FAQs) about LASIK eye surgery.

 Is LASIK surgery right for me?

 In general, you must be at least 18 years old, have healthy eyes and a stable eye prescription for the last twelve months.
-Those with medical conditions and women who are pregnant or nursing (within the last 3 months) are not the best candidates.
+Those with certain medical conditions and women who are pregnant or nursing (within the last 3 months) are not the best candidates.

 Will I have 20/20 vision after my LASIK surgery?